 Florida Birth Injury FAQs

-Injuries suffered by newborns are difficult experiences for families, especially when they have reason to believe those injuries – like many birth injuries – are the result of negligent medical care.
-Because preventable birth injuries could and should be avoided by reasonably skillful and careful medical professionals, families have a right to explore their options for legal action that can hold health care providers accountable for their negligence, and allow them to secure the justice and compensation they deserve.
+Injuries newborns suffered are difficult experiences for families, especially when they have reason to believe those injuries – like many birth injuries – are the result of negligent medical care.
+Because preventable birth injuries could and should be avoided by reasonably skillful and careful medical professionals, families have a right to explore their options for legal action that can hold healthcare providers accountable for their negligence and allow them to secure the justice and compensation they deserve.

 There are numerous types of birth injuries, including many that comprise the basis of birth injury lawsuits filed by victims and families.
 Common examples include:

 - Brain damage

 - Hypoxic-ischemic encephalopathy